rhettap/ML-Stroke-Classification/README.md

 # ML-Stroke-Classification
-Predicting Stroke Events using Machine Learning.
+A binomial classification project of Stroke patients using Machine Learning.